-Record Keeping

-The School IPM Coordinator will maintain records as listed in their outlined role and responsibility for school IPM.
-An initial meeting will be held between the School IPM Coordinator and Pest Management Professional(s) annually in July to establish an IPM Log binder for these records.

-The following records will be maintained in the IPM Log binder kept in each school building (check all that apply):
+Record Keeping [Insert as appropriate: the School IPM Coordinator/other]:will maintain records as listed in their outlined role and responsibility for school IPM.
+An initial meeting will be held between the School IPM Coordinator and Pest Management Professional(s) on [insert date]: to establish an IPM Log binder for these records.
+The following records will be maintained in the IPM Log binder kept in [insert location]: (check all that apply): □ Pest Problem Reports □ Food Services Areas Reports ☐ IPM Pest Activity Monitoring and Control Log ☐ Indoor Pest Thresholds ☐ IPM Priority Checklists ☐ Pesticide Application Log ☐ Annual School IPM Program Notification Letters to Parents & Staff ☐ Pre-Notification of the Use of Pesticides (72 hour pre-notification) ☐ Emergency Pesticide Use Notifications □ School Integrated Pest Management Act Compliance Certification Forms

-· · · · · · · · · · · · · · · · · · ·

-Pest Problem Reports

-Food Services Areas Reports

-IPM Pest Activity Monitoring and Control Log

-Indoor Pest Thresholds

-IPM Priority Checklists

-Pesticide Application Log

-Annual School IPM Program Notification Letters to Parents & Staff

-Pre-Notification of the Use of Pesticides (72 hour pre-notification)

-Emergency Pesticide Use Notifications

-School Integrated Pest Management Act Compliance Certification Forms

-Posting Sign (for indoors & outdoors) 'Notice of Pesticide Application'
+☐ Posting Sign (for indoors & outdoors) 'Notice of Pesticide Application'

-School IPM Report Cards

-[Insert if Pest Management Professional is a contractor: 'Specific service reports will also be

-placed in the log binder that document particular actions taken by the pest managemen

-contractor'.]

-Evaluation

-At least annually, the School IPM Plan and School IPM Program of the this school building will be evaluated.
+☐ School IPM Report Cards ☐ [Insert if Pest Management Professional is a contractor: 'Specific service reports will also be placed in the log binder that document particular actions taken by the pest management contractor'.]
+Evaluation At least annually, the School IPM Plan and School IPM Program of the [insert school]: will be evaluated.
 This necessarily includes review of all records in the IPM log binder.
 Program evaluation involves reviewing monitoring data, actions taken, treatment impacts and effectiveness, and any other relevant observations.
 These records will provide information on previous and current pest populations and which strategies were applied.
 Comparing data will clearly indicate which pest management strategies were most effective for the amount of time and money spent.
 IPM practices and procedures will be modified, if necessary, based on past experience, results, and gained knowledge.

-This evaluation will be coordinated by Keith Siroky, School IPM Coordinator.
+This evaluation will be coordinated by [insert name and title]: The following issues will be addressed during the evaluation of the School IPM Plan and Program (check all that apply): □ adequacy of pest control indoor and outdoor □ areas of concern □ sanitation issues □ building maintenance issues □ new less toxic pest control tactics □ adequate support by all members of the community □ adequacy of thresholds □ revise integrated pest management priorities Other: Following evaluation, the School IPM Plan will be revised by [insert name & title]:accordingly.